 Our free anagram solver is exactly what you need to unscramble letters and form new words.
-This easy-to-use tool will use any letters you throw at it and work its magic as an anagram decoder to find every possible word from those letters.
+This easy-to-use tool will work its magic with any letters you give it, finding every possible word from those letters.
 How awesome is that?

-With this anagram maker, you’ll uncover the highest scoring words.
+With the WordFinder® anagram solver, you’ll uncover the highest-scoring words.
 Better still, you’ll take advantage of every opportunity in popular word games like Scrabble® and Words With Friends®.
 When you need some anagram help, only the best online anagram solver will do!
-WordFinder™ is here to help with all your word finding needs.
+WordFinder® is here to help with all your word-finding needs.

 What is an Anagram?

 Before getting into how to use our anagram solver, let’s explain what an anagram is in the first place.
-The definition of an anagram is a word, phrase, or name that is formed from the letters of another word or phrase.
+By definition, an anagram is a word, phrase, or name that is formed from the letters of another word or phrase.
 In other words, you simply rearrange all the letters from one word or phrase to create brand new words or phrases.
-Some people call it a word scramble.
+Some people call it a word scramble or word jumble.
 Whatever floats your boat.

 Most of the time, when you think about what is an anagram, you’re probably thinking about a true anagram.
-A true anagram, also called a full anagram, uses up all the letters from the original word or phrase when making the new word or phrase.
+A true anagram, also called a full anagram, uses all the letters from the original word or phrase when making a new word or phrase.

-For example, if your original word has seven letters, then a true anagram generator would come up with a new seven letter word without skipping or repeating letters.
+For example, if your original word has seven letters, then a true anagram generator would come up with a new 7 letter word without skipping or repeating letters.
 A great example is the word "anagram" itself.
-If you unscramble the letters, you can form the short phrase "nag a ram".
+If you use the letters to create an anagram, you can form the short phrase "nag a ram."

 Depending on what you’re trying to achieve as an anagram finder yourself, you can form more than one word with the letters that you have.
 Of course, anagrams of one word can also be another single word.
 With some anagram generator help, you might see that the word “stressed” can turn into the word “desserts.”
 Pretty sweet, right?
 No need to sweat it when you’ve got an awesome anagram solver at your disposal.